Questions regarding this policy statement should be directed to your agency’s appropriation control officer.

 Agencies and institutions that must comply

 Agencies and institutions with multiple methods of finance must complete the Benefits Proportional by Method of Finance Report Form and submit it to the Comptroller’s office and the SAO.
 Institutions must also submit the report to the LBB.
 This report must be submitted annually by Nov.
-19. Any required benefit payment adjustments between appropriated funds must also be completed annually by Nov.
+19. Any required benefit payment adjustments between methods of finance must also be completed annually by Nov.
 19.

 This accounting policy statement (APS) concerns ensuring proper proportionality of benefit payments between methods of finance.
 A related APS, Sources of Revenue Required to Pay Benefit Cost (APS 001) (FPP A.021), concerns the requirement in the current GAA that any federal funds, interagency contracts or other collected receipts that pay wages and salaries also pay for the corresponding benefit costs.